-7. Section 13 of the principal Act is hereby amended by the substitution for paragraphs (a) and (b) of the following paragraphs, respectively:
+- 7. Section 13 of the principal Act is hereby amended by the substitution for paragraphs (a) and (b) of the following paragraphs, respectively: - "(a) grant an application for condonation of the late filing of an appeal against the act, direction or decision of the [board] regulatory entity or the Regulatory Committee, as the case may be, provided the appeal is noted in the prescribed 10 manner and within the prescribed period, or refuse such an application; or

-- "(a) grant an application for condonation of the late filing of an appeal against the act, direction or decision of the [board] regulatory entity or the Regulatory Committee, as the case may be, provided the appeal is noted in the prescribed 10 manner and within the prescribed period, or refuse such an application; or - (b) grant or refuse an application to suspend the operation of any act, direction or decision appealed against, provided that such act, direction or decision is automatically suspended if the appeal was lodged within a period of 30 days after the date on which such act, direction or decision was communicated to 15 the appellant.".
+(b) grant or refuse an application to suspend the operation of any act, direction or decision appealed against, provided that such act, direction or decision is automatically suspended if the appeal was lodged within a period of 30 days after the date on which such act, direction or decision was communicated to the appellant, except where the respondent makes an application to oppose the automatic suspension immediately after such decision or ruling is made by the chairperson of the Tribunal."